 • who are having difficulties cutting down or controlling their drinking, and

-• who are willing to participate in a randomised controlled trial.
+• who are willing to participate in a randomised controlled trial and attend on-site treatment sessions in either Sydney or Melbourne.

 If you are interested in participating, click below to learn more or email us at: [email protected]